 A pocket of tranquillity in the thick of Tokyo’s city buzz, Hoshinoya’s slick re-imagining of the traditional Ryokan is Japanese luxury in its finest form.

-Surrounded by the glittering skyscrapers of Toyko’s finance center, the 17-storey Hoshinoya is concealed in the very heart of the city.
+Surrounded by the glittering skyscrapers of Toyko’s finance centre, the 17-storey Hoshinoya is concealed in the very heart of the city.
 It’s just around the corner from the impressive Imperial Palace and a 10 minute walk from Central Tokyo Station, so really couldn’t be in a more convenient urban location.
 Not that you’d pay any attention to the outside world in this luxury hideaway.

 Set up to mimic the intimate Ryokan home—albeit a chic, minimalist one—each room is decked-out in an authentic Japanese style but with the finest of furnishings.
 Hand-crafted bamboo and shoji paper sliding doors come as standard in rooms and quiet corridors that are fragranced with incense and flowers.
 Choose between the spacious Kiku suites or their more intimate Yuri and Sakura rooms, all offering the upmost in comfortable elegance.